TRUFAMANIA

 Macroscopic characters:

-Ascomata: hypogeous, subglobose or irregular in form, tuberiform, lobed, often with a basal depression, 2-5 (10) cm in size, warted, black, sometimes reddish at base of warts.
-Warts 1-3 mm across, usually smaller than those observed in Tuber melanosporum, pyramidal, 5-6-sided, flattened, often depressed at the apex, vertically fissured.
-Warts come off easily when the truffe is brushed.
+Ascomata: hypogeous, subglobose or irregular in form, tuberiform, lobed, often with a basal depression, 2–5 (10) cm in size, warted, black, sometimes reddish at the base of warts.
+Warts 1–3 mm across, usually smaller than those of Tuber melanosporum, pyramidal, 5–6-sided, flattened, often depressed at the apex, vertically fissured.
+Warts come off easily when the truffle is brushed.

-Gleba: firm, solid, whitish at first, becoming gray-brown or gray-black at maturity, marbled with a few, broad, widely spaced, white veins that do not change colour when exposed to the air.
-Tuber brumale sometimes have more numerous and thinner veins, but you can distinguish from Tuber melanosporum veins because Tuber brumale veins remain always white.
+Gleba: firm, solid, whitish at first, becoming grey-brown or grey-black at maturity, marbled with a few broad, widely spaced, white veins that do not change colour when exposed to the air.
+Tuber brumale sometimes has more numerous and thinner veins, but can be distinguished from Tuber melanosporum because its veins always remain white.

-Odour :strong, variable, pleasant like Tuber melanosporum odour, musky in Tuber brumale var. moschatum, described in the literature as fermented fruit, bitter yeast, nuts, hazelnuts, according Vittadini as the bark of the dogwood (Cornus sanguinea).
+Odour: strong, variable, pleasant like that of Tuber melanosporum, musky in Tuber brumale var. moschatum, described in the literature as fermented fruit, bitter yeast, nuts, hazelnuts; according to Vittadini, reminiscent of the bark of dogwood (Cornus sanguinea).

 Taste: strong, pleasant.